 — Gary 鯨理／경리 Illyes (@methode) August 11, 2020

-Diagnosing your website’s index coverage
+Diagnosing your website’s indexing status

 As the first step of your indexing journey, you should check your website’s indexing statistics.